Checkfront/API/README.md

 - Developer console added to platform to aid in development and testing API calls.
 - The booking token is now returned on booking/create
 - Required fields are listed in the error message on booking/create.
+- All return dates are formatted as unix timestamps.

 ---